-- Academic progress - $\circ$ $\,$ Top 50 students are highlighted for their academic progress - Top 10 students receive a certificate - Students how are on track or above track in terms of progress will be recognised in assembly. - Attainment - $\circ$ $\,$ Top 10 students are highlighted for their attainment - Top students' in each subject will be recognised.
+- Academic progress - o Top 50 students are highlighted for their academic progress - O Top 10 students receive a certificate - Students how are on track or above track in terms of progress will be recognised in assembly.

+Attainment

+- Top 10 students are highlighted for their attainment - Top students' in each subject will be recognised.

-4.6 Colton Hills Celebration assembly
+4.6 Colton Hills Celebration evening

 At the end of the academic year, students are nominated by members of staff for a range of rewards.
-The Colton Hills celebration assembly takes place in the Autumn term of the following year.
 Parents and students are invited to attend to receive their reward.
 Rewards include: